 - It contains the oxide form of minerals like zinc.
 Many commercial brands use this cheap, poorly absorbable form of minerals.
 One study showed zinc oxide absorbed most poorly among several other forms of this mineral, and that three of the 15 healthy young adults absorbed little or no zinc from zinc oxide.

 - It contains synthetic versions of some nutrients.
-This multivitamin contains the synthetic form of alpha-tocopherol, an isomer of vitamin E. Research shows that synthetic alpha-tocopherol (labeled “dl-alpha-tocopherol”) is only half as active as the same amount in the natural form (labeled “d-alpha-tocopherol”).
+Some multivitamins contains the synthetic form of alpha-tocopherol, an isomer of vitamin E. Research shows that synthetic alpha-tocopherol (labeled “dl-alpha-tocopherol”) is only half as active as the same amount in the natural form (labeled “d-alpha-tocopherol”).

 - It contains folic acid rather than folate.
 In better multivitamins, you will find vitamin B9 as folate, the form this vitamin occurs naturally in food.
 Your body eventually converts both forms — folic acid and folate — into 5-methyltetrahydrofolate (5-MTHF).
 However, for folic acid, that process is slow and inefficient.
 Researchers find un-metabolized levels of folic acid in some people’s bloodstream, potentially increasing the risk of cancer and (for elderly people especially) disguising vitamin B12 deficiencies.

 - It contains iron.
-While some women’s multivitamins, such as this one, contain iron (as ferrous fumarate), research shows that taking this mineral along with vitamin C can exacerbate oxidative stress in the gut, potentially creating ulcers and even cancer in some individuals.
+While some women’s multivitamins contain iron (as ferrous fumarate), research shows that taking this mineral along with vitamin C can exacerbate oxidative stress in the gut, potentially creating ulcers and even cancer in some individuals.
 “The body tends to hold onto extra iron — and if you take too much, that can be dangerous,” says Stacy Wiegman, PharmD.
 “Over the long run, an excess may lead to liver damage and even diabetes.”